 For Concentration and the Mind.
 The mind is affected by very many things.
 Small as it may seem, low air quality can have a considerable impact on the mind.
 You will have a more challenging time concentrating, for starters, if there are too many air pollutants.
 Another thing is that low air quality will affect your capability to understand things.
 Finally, bad air quality could put you in a sudden bad mood making it hard to do anything.

 For safety.
 Good indoor air quality ensures that the level of pollutants cannot cause any harm to your body.
 This is especially useful for carbon monoxide leaks as they are hard to detect and can be fatal.

 Indoor air quality testing is a test carried out by professionals to measure the level of contamination of your air.
 It checks how ‘good’ the air is indoors and helps identify the pollutants in the air.
 This is a necessary step for people who want mold remediation.
 However, it is also good to get regular indoor air quality tests conducted in your home or commercial building.
 After the test, technicians will incorporate ways to improve your indoor air quality.

-For indoor air quality testing and services, look no further than Anderson Heating and Air Conditioning.
+For indoor air quality testing and services, look no further than Anderson Air.
 We have a team of specialized technicians whose goal is to ensure that your home or office has the best air quality.
 We offer HVAC services to residents and commercial building owners in Wilmington, NC.
 Contact us today through our website to learn more about this and other services.